gr-zippygerbil/cicd-pipeline-train-schedule-git/README.md

 ## Running the app

+## I don't really know why I'm editing a README file as a sample of committing changes to GIT.
+I guess it's because I've forgotten how to be techie.

 It is not necessary to run this app locally in order to complete the learning activities, but if you wish to do so you will need a local installation of npm.
 Begin by installing the npm dependencies with:

     npm install